ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ### More fixable and important

-* Messing up markdown tables when two or more in a row.
 * Messing up markdown bullet-point lists when two or more in a row.
 * Messing up markdown indented bullet points in bullet-point lists.
 * Removes trailing endlines (should preserve / keep two (`\n\n`)).